boazbk/tcs/lec_06_loops.md

 ## Bibliographical notes

+Augusta Ada Byron, countess of Lovelace (1815-1852) lived  a short but turbulent life, though is today most well known for her collaboration with Charles Babbage
+(see [@stein1987ada] for a biography).
+Ada took an immense interest in Babbage's _analytical engine_, which we mentioned in [compchap](){.ref}.
+In 1842-3, she translated from Italian a paper of Menabrea on the engine,  adding copious notes (longer than the paper itself) including some examples of programs.
+Because of these programs, some call Ada "the first computer programmer" though recent evidence shows they were likely written by Babbage himself [@holt2001ada].
+Regardless, Ada was clearly one of very few people (perhaps the only one outside of Babbage himself) to fully appreciate how significant and revolutionary the idea of mechanizing computation truly is.

 The books of Shetterly [@shetterly2016hidden] and Sobel [@sobel2017the] discuss the history of  human computers (which were more often than not women) and their important contributions to scientific discoveries.